 Premise: An epic meditation on the origin, limits and purpose of human consciousness.
 Based on the Arthur C. Clarke novel, “2001” begins with the dawn of man and continues through an imagined future in which technology allows us to explore the mysteries of the universe deep within our own solar system.

 Why it’s worthy: Director Stanley Kubrick’s finest work is also one of the best examples of the film medium in general — a mind-expanding, masterful monolith that redefined artistic potential at the cinema and provoked deep thoughts on the part of its audience.
-A late-film sequence in which Dave (Keir Dullea) is pulled into a psychedelic tunnel of light still cultivates the sort of drooling awe that most laser-light shows could only ever hope to inspire.
+A late-film sequence in which Dave (Keir Dullea) is pulled into a psychedelic tunnel of light still cultivates the sort of drooling awe that most laser-light shows and CGI spectacles could only hope to inspire.

 “The Holy Mountain” (1973)

 Premise: Alejandro Jodorowsky’s 1973 masterpiece is as beautiful as it is unsettling, offering a litany of seemingly disconnected and immaculately staged scenes that play like surrealist paintings come to life.
 The plot and characters comment on religion, spirituality, sex, death and a Tarot-deck of other topics both literally and symbolically without ever offering black-and-white answers.

 Why it’s worthy: Leave the interpretation of this frequently mind-bending film to scholars, who have picked away at its iconography for nearly a half-century, and just let it wash over you upon first viewing.
 Nothing in the history of cinema or visual art quite prepares you for its exquisite tableaus.
 It is the definition of “mind expanding.”